manjunath2706/ref/README.md

-**#branch initial setup is an example for how to create maven multi modulde project**
+**#branch initial setup is an example for how to create maven multi module project**

 # Spring Boot Microservices